ONSdigital/business-index-dataload/docs/bi-dataload-step-0.md

 ### Generating the UBRN ###

-* We have implemented a work-around using Apache Spark's "monotonically increasing ID" generator.
+* We have implemented a work-around using Apache Spark's "**monotonically increasing ID**" generator.
 * This works by generating a unique value which is partly determined by the specific server node it is running on (it is similar to a standard UUID in this respect).
 * This means that the system knows that each node has its own sub-set of sequence numbers, so it only needs to ensure the new value is unique on the relevant node.
 * The drawback is that this creates very high sequence values from the outset.